CoralWombat/card-generator-website/README.md

 To analyze the bundle, first run a build, then check the `dist\report.html` file.

 To check the test coverage, first run the tests, the check the `coverage\lcov-report\index.html` file.

+## Adding New Template
+To add a new template to the templates dropdown in the generate page, you need to do the following steps:
+1. Create a `.html` card as a template using the [Mustache](https://mustache.github.io/) template engine rules
+2.